daormar/debasher/doc/design_doc_resident.md

   anything that reached its log after that.
 The node ends in the state it had when it stopped, and re-executing those messages is deterministic, like any other replay.
+- How a program is resumed: `debasher_exec` again, on the same output directory.
+Every node stopped by the halt left a `.finished`, which for a general program means a process that is done and is not launched again.
+In a resident program a process is never done, so `debasher_exec` marks every process that is not running to be launched again (`debasher::_define_rerun_processes_due_to_resident_resume`), every task of an array included, also when only some of them have a `.finished`, as a hard kill of the others leaves them.
+Nothing in the directory of a node is reset on the way: not its checkpoints, its input log or its halted marker, in its execdir (Glossary), nor its output directory, `<outdir>/<process>`, which a general process has emptied every time it is launched.
+What a node keeps there is part of what it has done so far, and a launch of the node resumes it, whether it is a new run after a halt or the `Supervisor`'s relaunch after a crash.

 ## Checkpoint persistence